 Not only are echinacea benefits big news in the natural health community right now, they are BIG business.
-As reported by the American Botanical Council, “Sales of herbal dietary supplements in the United States increased by 7.9% in 2013, reaching six billion dollars for the first time!”
+As reported by the American Botanical Council, “Sales of herbal dietary supplements in the United States increased by 7.9 percent in 2013, reaching six billion dollars for the first time!”
 (1) This is the most dramatic boost since the late 1990s, and herbal sales have steadily climbed for the past 10 years straight.

 And guess which herb has lead the pack?
 You guessed it, echinacea!
 Once known as an alternative way to prevent the common cold, now echinacea is quickly becoming known for multiple uses and benefits.

 Outpacing the other herbs by a long shot, echinacea (Echinacea spp.) sales rose 95 percent (!!) in 2013, and it’s now a $28 million industry!
 (2) Why the surging popularity in this magnificently attractive flower?
 Because echinacea benefits our health and well-being like few plants on the planet.

 What Is Echinacea?

 What is echinacea and what is it used for?
 Echinacea is a native North American coneflower that was discovered and used as a traditional herbal remedy for more than 400 years by the Great Plains Indian tribes.
 Technically classified as an herb, several species of the echinacea plant are used to make medicine from its flowers, leaves and roots.

 Prior to 1950 and the introduction of antibiotics, echinacea held an esteemed medicinal status.
 As the health care industry shifted, antibiotics became the rage, and the now famed herb lost much of its esteem.